Risks

 Liquid assets are invested within confirmed limits in financially solid banks, domestic companies and institutions.
 Credit risk concentrations in accounts receivable are minor, as the customer base is broad.

-COVID-19, Russia's war in Ukraine and higher inflation have increased volatility in the financial markets.
-This might have an effect on Elisa’s ability to raise funds and increase financing costs.
+Russia's war in Ukraine and higher inflation have increased volatility in the financial markets.
+This might have an effect on Elisa’s ability to raise funds and may increase financing costs.